AliJ-Official/TempMail/README.md

 2. Navigate to the TempMail directory.

-3. Ensure you have an active internet connection and run the **Auto_Installer.bat** script.
+3. Ensure you have an active internet connection and run the **AutoInstaller.bat** script.

 5. Follow the on-screen instructions to select your Python version and complete the installation.
 You can run the program immediately.